rajen-shres/cobalt/docs/cobalt/development_overview.rst

     $ pip install -r requirements-dev.txt

-We recommend using two pre-commits for Git which are described below.
+We recommend using pre-commits for Git which are described below.
 For now, just install them using::

     $ pre-commit install